Monday 20 December 2021

 Babi Yar.
 Context (Sergei Loznitsa, 2021)

-LFF 2021: the stats
+LFF 2021: The Stats

 The Festival also had audiences back in cinemas over the 12 days with a fresh new model which included dual West End hubs in London, 10 partner cinema venues around the UK, a new live exhibition of Immersive Art and XR at Leake St, Waterloo, as well as virtual programmes of film and XR.
 There were 139.4k physical attendances at screenings, events and the LFF Expanded exhibition and 152.3K virtual attendances.
 The Opening Night Gala, The Harder They Fall, also simultaneously screened at 41 venues around the UK.